-Four Chairs, No Waiting is a montage consisting of imagery from ten barbershops within Halifax, Nova Scotia.
-Approaching the barbershop from an ethnographic perspective, I began thinking of barbershops as cultural spaces.
-From there it became apparent that there are multiple identities constructed within these spaces.
-Within these identities, there is an interesting interplay between what is public and private.
-Each of the barbershops have been organized in a variety of ways, displaying more or less bric-a-brac, ephemera, or signs of the barber’s personal lives.
+Four Chairs, No Waiting is a montage consisting of imagery from ten barbershops in Halifax, Nova Scotia.
+Approaching the subject from an ethnographic perspective, I began thinking of barbershops as cultural spaces.
+Within these spaces, it became apparent to me that there are complex representations of personal identity, presenting a unique interplay between public and private life.
+Each of the barbershops have been organized in distinct ways, displaying more or less bric-a-brac, ephemera, or signs of the barber’s personal lives.
 In essence, barbershops are “experimental portraits” of the barbers and the people that frequent them.

-I prefer to think of this work as an installation, as opposed to a series of images.
+This work was conceived as an installation, as opposed to a series of images.
 I am particularly interested in the objectivity of the framed images, which are reflexive of many of the scenes inside the barbershops.
-In this regard, I wish the viewer to consider the sculptural characteristics of the work.
-The first two images present an installation view of the finished work.
+In this regard, emphasis is placed on the sculptural characteristics of the work.